coret/ead-to-iiif-collection/README.md

 # ead-to-iiif-collection
-Convert an online EAD file of the Dutch National Archives to a IIIF Presentation API v3 based collection of manifests per inventory.
+Convert an online EAD file to a IIIF Presentation API v3 based collection of manifests per inventory.
+This tool is tailored (and testen) with the online EAD files of the Dutch National Archives which contain links to the METS API of the National Archives and of course the IIIF Image v2 API.

 ## Setup